-Radial wind (Vr) tendencies in the NRH1 exhibit distinct diurnal patterns throughout the troposphere (Figs. 4.20 and 4.21).
-In the upper troposphere (e.g. 200 hPa), there appear to be daily bursts of outflow outside of ~100-150 km that develop in the early morning hours each day and steadily propagate away from the storm (at speeds similar to those described in sections 3.2.1 and 3.2.2), reaching R=450 km in the afternoon.
+Radial wind (Vr) tendencies in the NRH1 exhibit distinct diurnal patterns throughout the troposphere (Fig. 18).
+In the upper troposphere (e.g. 200 hPa), there appear to be daily bursts of outflow outside of ~100-150 km that develop in the early morning hours each day and steadily propagate away from the storm (at speeds similar to those described by Dunion et al. (2014), reaching R=450 km in the afternoon.
 These daily maxima in outflow steadily strengthen through the study period, are strongest from R~200-400 km, and have peak values of ~15-20 m s-1.
-The 200 hPa radial outflow bursts are also regularly interrupted by outflow minima that peak from the late evening to early morning hours each day and are roughly a factor of two weaker (Figs. 4.20 and 4.21).
-These surges in Vr are coincident in time with the diurnal patterns shown in OLR (Fig. 4.1), as well as 200 hPa ice mixing ratio, θ, and mixing ratio, suggesting that TC diurnal pulses are associated with marked upper-level signals in both thermodynamics and kinematics.
+The 200 hPa radial outflow bursts are also regularly interrupted by outflow minima that peak from the late evening to early morning hours each day and are roughly a factor of two weaker (Fig. 18).
+These surges in Vr are coincident in time with the diurnal patterns shown in OLR (Fig. 2), as well as 200 hPa ice mixing ratio, θ, and mixing ratio, suggesting that TC diurnal pulses are associated with marked upper-level signals in both thermodynamics and kinematics.
 Although there does not appear to be a robust upper-level diurnal signal in radial winds inside of ~150 km, diurnal outflow variability beyond this radius is marked and may have important implications for TC intensity and structure.

-In the middle levels of the atmosphere (e.g. 700 hPa), there is a distinct diurnal pattern of enhanced inflow (2-5 m s-1) each day that peak in the early morning and are concentrated at R=150-300 km (Figs. 4.20 and 4.21).
+In the middle levels of the atmosphere (e.g. 700 hPa), there is a distinct diurnal pattern of enhanced inflow (2-5 m s-1) each day that peak in the early morning and are concentrated at R=150-300 km (Fig. 18).
 These inflow surges occur prior to and radially inward of the 200 hPa outflow bursts that were previously discussed and are interspersed by periods of weak or even near-zero inflow that peak from the late evening to early morning hours each day.
 Finally, on the inside edge of these inflow bursts (R~25-150 km) there are areas of outflow ranging from 0.5-3 m s-1.
 The diurnal patterns of inflow and outflow suggest that there are favored times of day (approximately midnight to 0600 LST) when local middle level convergence is maximized and could represent times when the TC is more susceptible to middle level ventilation (i.e. the flux of cooler, drier middle level air into a TC; Tang and Emanuel 2012).

-At the lower levels, diurnal tendencies of Vr are evident from R=100-450 km (Figs. 4.20 and 4.21).
+At the lower levels, diurnal tendencies of Vr are evident from R=100-450 km (Fig. 18).
 Peak inflow (~12-18 m s-1) tends to occur in the late evening to early morning hours and is interrupted by periods of relatively weaker inflow (5-12 m s-1) that reach a minimum from the late morning to afternoon hours.
 These peaks and ebbs in low-level Vr appear to propagate away from the storm each day and the Vr magnitude steadily increases as the simulation progresses and the storm grows and intensifies.
 The flow patterns suggest that TC inflow and surface fluxes (not shown) are maximized just before and after local midnight from R=100-200 km and peak at larger radii (200+ km) in the early to late morning.
-It should be noted that diurnal peaks in low-level inflow coincide with peaks in low-level moisture that were discussed in section 4.3 and shown in Fig. 4.9.
+It should be noted that diurnal peaks in low-level inflow coincide with peaks in low-level moisture that were discussed in section 3.2 and shown in Fig. 11.